groupdocs-viewer/GroupDocs.Viewer-Products/english/viewer/java/_index.md

 overview:
     enable: true
     content: |
       GroupDocs.Viewer for Java combines a powerful set of document viewer APIs to display images and document formats in your Java applications without needing to install additional software.
 It natively rasterizes the documents and converts them into SVG+HTML+CSS to enhance the quality of document viewing while delivering a true-text, high-fidelity output.
 Using the document rendering API – quickly view PDF, HTML, XML, Microsoft Office Word, Excel worksheets, PowerPoint presentations, Outlook emails, Visio diagrams, Project, metafiles, images and various other file formats with ease and fewer programming hazards.
 It can also display password-protected files and allow to get document representation as HTML, image or PDF form after the rendering.
-Our file viewer library is quite customizable, as it allows you to display the whole ‎document, or render it partially to speed up the process.
-Through GroupDocs.Viewer for Java ‎API, you can view pages, specific cell range in a spreadsheet or even render an individual ‎document layer in formats, such as, PDF and CAD.
+Our file viewer library is quite customizable, as it allows you to display the whole document, or render it partially to speed up the process.
+Through GroupDocs.Viewer for Java API, you can view pages, specific cell range in a spreadsheet or even render an individual document layer in formats, such as, PDF and CAD.

-      GroupDocs.Viewer for Java API allows you to ‎render documents with/without annotation or comments for supported file formats.‎ It also enables you to add custom font directories and extract basic document information such as FileType, Extension, Name, PageCount, etc.‎
+      GroupDocs.Viewer for Java API allows you to render documents with/without annotation or comments for supported file formats.
+It also enables you to add custom font directories and extract basic document information such as FileType, Extension, Name, PageCount, etc.

       GroupDocs.Viewer for Java is compatible with all Java versions and supports popular operating systems (Windows, Linux, macOS) that are capable to run Java runtime.
     tabs: